jonnyfiveiq/jonny_mcp/readme.md

-# Ansible Automation Platform MCP Server
+# UNOFFICIAL Ansible Automation Platform MCP Server

 This project provides a **Model Context Protocol (MCP) server** for interacting with **Ansible Automation Platform (AAP)** through Claude or other MCP-aware clients.
 It allows you to chat with Claude and run AAP operations (e.g. ping the controller, list jobs, create/run job templates).